cgardn/cgardn.github.io/_posts/2020-03-18-designing-recipe-cards.md

 I decided to remove the hamburger menu from the mobile view.
 Like I said yesterday, I just don't like the collapse animation.
-Maybe it's because my laptop is underpowered (it's a $200 HP Steam laptop - I didn't have a lot of money to spend), but it also pushed page content around to make room for the content, and I don't like that in a navbar.
+Maybe it's because my laptop is underpowered (it's a $200 HP Stream laptop - I didn't have a lot of money to spend), but it also pushed page content around to make room for the content, and I don't like that in a navbar.
 I'm sure there's ways to make it pop-over real nice with something marginally more advanced than vanilla Bootstrap, but I'm not sweating the stylistic details yet, so I settled on the simple solution: Plain Old Buttons.

-Next, I finally made the recipe search results into something more than just plain links.
-I'm going with Bootstrap's cards for now, because I'm trying to keep it simple until I can dive straight into React, and cards are the easiest/most complete thing that I can set to a fixed width and layout responsively.
-For now the cards are 350px wide, but I noticed that fixed width elements create a huge amount of white space when the viewport is just under a multiple of card width (not big enough to fit an extra one horizontally).
-As long as everything stays centered I guess it'll be fine for now.
+Next, I made the recipe search results into something more than just plain links.
+I'm going with Bootstrap's cards for now, because I'm trying to keep it simple until I can dive straight into React, and cards are the easiest/most complete thing that I can set to a fixed width and lay out responsively.
+For now the cards are 350px wide, but I noticed that fixed width elements create a huge amount of white space when the viewport is just under a multiple of card width (i.e. just barely not big enough to fit an extra one horizontally).
+As long as everything stays centered I guess it's fine for now.

-Also for the record, getting cards to align and center correctly was a real pain in the rear, fiddling with the padding and margins on the cards and the container divs.
-Part of it was my fault, because the layout I've been patching together was a noobish mess, but also partly because the Bootstrap spacing utilities measure in rems, so I had to figure out which elements needed padding and which needed auto-margin, which meant actually needing my brain.
+Also for the record, getting cards to align and center correctly was a real pain in the rear, and took lots of fiddling with the padding and margins on the cards and the container divs.
+Part of it was my fault, because the layout I've been patching together was an amateurish mess, but also partly because the Bootstrap spacing utilities measure in rems, so I had to figure out which elements needed padding and which needed auto-margin, which meant actually needing my brain.
 Ugh.

-Other minor changes: the un/favorting action in the UserProfile controller redirects back instead of to the recipe show view, so you can favorite right from the search results (the card has a button, eventually it'll be a small heart or something).
+Other minor fixes: the un/favoriting action in the UserProfile controller redirects back instead of to the recipe show view, so favorites a recipe from the search results will keep you on the search results (the card has a button, eventually it'll be a small heart or something).
 Still no AJAX, which is coming, but for now redirect-back is good enough since the browser remembers the filter selections.

 Had a weird problem with the favorite button in the recipes#show view - instead of putting the recipe ID in the buttons hidden form input, it put a random nonce.
 I fiddled with it but ultimately changed nothing, and it went away on its own.
 Weird.

 Finally, I added new columns on the recipe model: prep time, cook time, and a path for the recipe cover image, which is unused for now.
 Right now they're all